Mental Health Tribunal Scotland

 As you will understand, given the statutory timescales within which the Tribunal requires to operate and the fact that a number of people will be invited to attend the hearing, the Tribunal cannot guarantee to accommodate you but will endeavour to do so.

-If you are a service user, a named person or another person with an interest and you have been invited to attend a hearing and there are times or dates when you cannot attend, Link opens in new windowplease contact us and we will endeavour to accommodate you.
+If you are a service user, a named person or another person with an interest and you have been invited to attend a hearing and there are times or dates when you cannot attend, please contact us and we will endeavour to accommodate you.

 Q. Can a hearing date be arranged before I send in my application?